Quantum Darwinism-encoding transitions on expanding trees: Introduction

 The choice of Clifford circuit was mainly motivated by solvability, but also limited the generality of the findings.
 Indeed, in Clifford stabilizer states, quantum correlation is ``quantized''~\cite{gottesman1998heisenberg,aaronson-gottesman}: for example, two qubits can only be completely uncorrelated, maximally entangled, or classically correlated in the Pauli $Z$, $X$ or $Y$, direction.
 Of course, in general, a continuum of other possibilities can exist.
 Thus, the quantity used to distinguish the different phases in the Clifford model does not apply beyond Clifford.
 Also, the stochastic-mixed phase is most probably specific to Clifford models, where entanglement entropy and mutual information can only be an integer times $\ln 2$.

 In this paper, which is a follow-up on Ref.~\cite{FC}, we initiate a systematic study of QD-encoding phase transitions beyond Clifford models.
 First, in Section~\ref{sec:gen}, we propose a probe of QD-encoding transitions that applies to a general class of models of information propagation in a many-body environment (see Fig.~\ref{fig:gen}).
 We adopt a widely used theoretical technique of keeping a quantum copy of the injected information in a reference qudit~\cite{haydenpreskill,gullans-huse-prl}.
 Then, the probe measures what we can learn about the reference (and thus the injected information) by measuring a fraction of the environment.
-In other words, the probe concerns the ``classical'' part of the system-environment correlation~\cite{Henderson_2001,discord-zurek,girolami}.
-Mathematically, the probe is a probability distribution of (post-measurement) density matrices of the reference, where the randomness comes from the Born's rule (and eventually the randomness of the model itself).
-We define the phases of information in terms of the density matrix distribution in the in the thermodynamic limit: the QD, encoding, and intermediate phases correspond to a distribution of pure, maximally mixed, and partially mixed states, respectively.
+In other words, the probe concerns the ``classical'' part of the system-environment correlation~\cite{Henderson_2001,discord-zurek,girolami}, or the Holevo bound~\cite{Holevo}.
+This informtion-theoretical notion is directly related to the ensemble of random post-measurement density matrices of the reference, where the randomness comes from the Born's rule (and eventually the randomness of the model itself).
+Thus, we define the phases of information in terms of the random density matrix distribution in the in the thermodynamic limit: the QD, encoding, and intermediate phases correspond to a distribution of pure, maximally mixed, and partially mixed states, respectively.
 While the density matrix distribution can only be a sum of finite number of delta peaks in a Clifford model, it has a continuum support and nontrivial form in general.